firien/shibboleth/README.md

 #Shibboleth
 Sick of juggling passwords in your head?
 Making each one different enough so to not expose yourself to risk?
-Shibboleth lets you remember one single master password - and uses this to *generate* a unique password per website.
+Shibboleth lets you remember one single master password - and uses it to *generate* a unique password per website.
 ###How does it work?
 Suppose you are logging into Gmail; the URL would look something like this: